EpiphanySoft/oo/docs/Mixins.md

     let inst = new MyDerived();
 ```

+The first thing to note here is that all of the `ctor` methods were called and in the
+proper, "top down" order.

     > MyClass ctor
     > MyMixin ctor
     > MyDerived ctor

-The first thing to note here is that all of the `ctor` methods were called and in the
-proper, "top down" order.
+Methods (actually all properties) that are not already defined on the target class are
+copied from the mix in class.
+This allows the `foo()` method to call `this.bar()`.

 ```javascript
     inst.foo();
 ```

+The result is this:

     > MyDerived foo
     > MyClass foo
     > MyMixin bar